ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Create-And-Deploy-Service.md

 ---

-The following is an overview of the development steps involved in building a Ferris Service.
+The following is an overview of the development steps involved in building a {{< param replacables.brand_name  >}} Service.

 ## Pull GIT Repository
 As a first step clone/pull from the GIT Repository that was set up for the project in the previous steps.